ZhuopeiJin/telework-travel-behavior-vmt-nhts/README.md

 - data/sample/: Sample datasets for reproducibility

 ## Data
-Raw NHTS microdata are included.
+Raw NHTS microdata are restricted and not included.
 Sample datasets are provided to allow code execution.

 ## How to Reproduce